upperlinecode/rn-05-stack-navigation/README.md

 We're building a simple shopping app that shows a products page.
 Clicking on a product will take users to a details page, where they'll be able to select `Add to Cart`.
 Selecting this button opens up a confirmation modal.

-> Note: While most of our other labs use TypeScript, we chose to use JavaScript for this lab.
-Providing types to routes can be tricky.
-Because TypeScript is not the focus of this lab, we chose to omit it.
-Please refer to the [React Navigation type checking docs](https://reactnavigation.org/docs/typescript) for more information on using TypeScript with React Navigation.

 ## Exercises

 ### A. Install React Navigation and its dependencies